astronomer/docs/learn/dynamic-tasks.md

 </TabItem>
 </Tabs>

-In the example above the `multiply_by_2` task is dynamically mapped over a list of 3 elements (`[1, 2, 3]`).
-The task has 3 dynamically mapped task instances returning the following values:
+In the example above, the `multiply_by_2` task is dynamically mapped over a list of 3 elements (`[1, 2, 3]`).
+The task has 3 mapped task instances returning the following values:

 - Map index 0: `2` (1*2)
 - Map index 1: `4` (2*2)
 - Map index 2: `6` (3*2)

 The `add_10` task is dynamically mapped over the output of the `multiply_by_2` task.
-It has 3 dynamically mapped task instances (one for each mapped instance of the previous task) returning the values:
+It has 3 mapped task instances (one for each mapped instance of the previous task) returning the values:

 - Map index 0: `12` (2+10)
 - Map index 1: `14` (4+10)
 - Map index 2: `16` (6+10)

 The `multiply_by_100` task is dynamically mapped over the output of the `add_10` task.
-It also has 3 dynamically mapped task instances returning the values:
+It also has 3 mapped task instances returning the values:

 - Map index 0: `1200` (12*100)
 - Map index 1: `1400` (14*100)